calcium-lang/spec/README.md

 # Cesium
-A C-like memory- and thread-safe systems programming language with zero-cost object-orientation.
+A C-like type-, memory- and thread-safe systems programming language with zero-cost object-orientation.

 Its name is after the chemical element Cesium(Cs).